MaxPleaner/ghostwriter/README.md

 The source for a `Hackney` module is in [hackney.rb](./lib/hackney.rb).

-It's been packaged up into a gem, so just `gem install hackney` or put `gem 'hackney'` in a Gemfile.
+It's been packaged up into a gem and pushed to RubyGems, so just `gem install hackney` or put `gem 'hackney'` in a Gemfile.

 Some example usage code can be seen in [test.rb](./test.rb), and is pasted below for convenience: